CDCgov/phdi-azure/docs/implementation-guide.md

 Information about Azure regions and zones is available [here](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies/#overview).

-If your project will utilize the geocoding functionality you will need to set these secret values in your forked phdi-azure repository:
+If your resource group will utilize the geocoding functionality you will need to set these secret values in your forked phdi-azure repository:
 - `SMARTY_AUTH_ID` - Your SmartyStreet Authorization ID.
 - `SMARTY_AUTH_TOKEN` - Your SmartyStreet Authorization Token.